AnandAthi/Kliq/README.md

 # Kliq
-Kliq is an attempt at text based social network
+Kliq is an attempt at text based social network.
+Built using JEE 5 specification back in 2012.
+Uses TxtWeb for the Text to Web API